ambirpatel/mnist_app/README.md

 ![Screenshot](postman.png)

 ## Further modifications
-- Right now docker container is using torch model, this can be converted into onnx model to improve throughput and also reduce docker image size.
+- Right now docker container is using the torch model, this can be converted into an onnx model to improve throughput and also reduce the docker image size.
-- Container is running on localhost, this can be deployed on AWS/AZURE so that it can be public API.
+- The container is running on localhost, this can be deployed on AWS/AZURE so that it can be a public API.